 - a.
 Distribute timely notices to evacuate the area if an evacuation order has been issued to all residents and commercial lease owners. - b.
 Annually distribute information to residents of the location of local shelters. - c.
 Provide all residents with Special Needs the information available to register for the Special Needs Shelter. - d.
 Distribute annual public emergency preparedness information including information about emergency evacuation routes. - e.
 Provide direction to residents and tenants to secure outside equipment and furniture, if any, in the case of high winds. - f.
+Relocate emergency supplies where they can be controlled. - g.
 Prepare rooms, outside areas, windows and guest facilities to minimize possible injury and/or damage.